 I am best known for pushing the limits of pen and ink technology.
 As one art show judge noted, “It might be enough that Blake Gore manages to create detailed, realistic drawings of a tree or a building using the tiniest ink-drawing implement imaginable.
 Even that small, and without using a magnifier, he unleashes a delightful, slightly whimsical character to his drawings.
 His highly detailed bookstores are especially charming.”

-My miniatures have been shown from Mississippi to Manhattan and can be found in private collections around the globe.
-Most recently, these tiny works have received awards at the 2021 Virginia Museum of Contemporary Art’s Boardwalk Art Show and the 2021 Neptune Art Festival in Virginia Beach.
-Credits and collaborations include Jo-Ann Stores, BLICK Art Materials, Sakura of America, Canson, Strathmore/Dixon Ticonderoga, Legion Paper, General Pencil, Stabilo, and The House of Illustration (United Kingdom).
+My miniatures have shown from Mississippi to Manhattan and can be found in private collections around the globe.
+2022 awards include Best in Category at the Tephra Fine Arts Festival in Reston, Virginia, and Best in Show at the Decatur Arts Festival in Atlanta, Georgia.
+Credits and collaborations include Jo-Ann Stores, BLICK Art Materials, Sakura of America, Canson, Strathmore/Dixon Ticonderoga, Legion Paper, General Pencil, and Stabilo.